While there are many medical products on the market to treat acne, Manuka honey may be an effective natural remedy.

 Manuka honey has an antimicrobial effect, which means it may destroy microorganisms, such as bacteria.

 Bacteria can infect the pores and contribute to acne.
-Research indicates that Manuka honey may suppress about 60 species of bacteria, including antibiotic-resistant pathogens.

 The high sugar content in honey may also play a role in preventing the growth of microbes.